jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 functionality, the host resolver resolves the provided host name through the local system.

-If you prefer to have host name resolution from the other SOCKS5 server without the aforementioned limitations, you would need to set the setting `chaining.socks5.socks5HostResolver.resolveFromSocks5Server` to `true`.
-This setting enables the host resolver to resolve host names from the other SOCKS5 server.
-This setting can only be used if the other SOCKS5 server supports handling the RESOLVE request.
+If you prefer to have host name resolution from the other SOCKS server without the aforementioned limitations, you would need to set the setting `chaining.socks.socksHostResolver.resolveFromSocksServer` to `true`.
+This setting enables the host resolver to resolve host names from the other SOCKS server.
+This setting can only be used if the other SOCKS server supports handling the RESOLVE request.

 Command line example: